OUR HISTORY IS FROM MT. ATHOS

 HABIT OF THE CELTIC ORTHODOX BENEDICTINE:

-The Habit of the Celtic Orthodox Benedictine consist of the black cassock with Roman Collar, black belt and the Pater Noster Beads upon which is prayed the Pater Noster Psalter.
+The Habit of the Celtic Orthodox Benedictine Fathers consists of a black cassock and belt and the Pater Noster Beads upon which is prayed the Pater Noster Psalter.

 The Celtic Orthodox Benedictine Fathers are a 'Mendicant' order.
 The word Mendicant means beggar so the Celtic Orthodox Benedictine Monks own nothing at all and receive no compensation for their Priestly and religious ministry.
 The Monks are supported by the love offerings of the people who wish to cooperate with the Monks in serving the poor and wish to help support the Monastery.
 Mendicant Monks never live better than the people they serve.
 We live and work in the poor areas where are found the people we serve.
 Our Motto is